Plant badge: Plants used as badges

 Calluna vulgaris or Common Heather.
 Clan badge of the clans of Clan Donald.

 Scots Pine has been attributed at some point to all the clans of Siol Alpin.

 Oak, attributed to the Buchanans, Camerons, Kennedys, Macfies, Stewarts, and Woods.

 Crowberry, attributed to the Camerons, Macfies, and Macleans.

 Cranberry has been attributed to the MacAulays and Macfarlanes.
-Both clans were centred in western Dumbartonshire.
+Both clans were centred in western Dunbartonshire.
 The Macfarlanes claim descent from the original Earls of Lennox.
 While no conclusive link exists for the MacAulays their descent from the same earls has been theorised.

 Furze (also known as Gorse) has been attributed to the Carruthers, Logans, MacLennans, and Sinclairs.
 The Logans and MacLennans have been associated with each other by several 19th century writers, notably James Logan (note both clans also share the same tartan).

 Broom, attributed to the Forbes, Homes, Mathesons, and Murrays.

 Juniper, attributed to the Gunn, Macleods, Murrays, Nicolsons, and Rosses.

 Boxwood, attributed to the Davidsons, Macbains, MacDuffs, Macgillivrays, Macqueens.

 Holly, attributed to the Drummonds, MacInneses, MacMillans, Mathesons.

 Bell Heather, attributed to the MacDougalls.

 Lesser periwinkle, attributed to the Maclachlans.